-School Garden Network is pleased to announce a new collaboration with
+School Garden Network Partners with

 US Fish and Wildlife’s Schoolyard Habitat Program

+The School Garden Network (SGN) has been working in partnership with US Fish and Wildlife Service (US F&WS) since 2012 to develop and implement the Schoolyard Habitat Program (SHP) in Sonoma County.
 The Schoolyard Habitat Program helps teachers and students create wildlife habitat at their own schools.
 A schoolyard habitat project is a naturalized habitat area that is used for classroom field studies and observations.
 A well-designed project that is integrated into the curriculum will foster long-term ecological stewardship in children of all ages.

 GETTING STARTED Qualified schools or organizations serving kindergarten through 12th grade students are eligible for funding and may receive up to $8,000 for their projects.
 Schools must work cooperatively with the U.S. Fish and Wildlife Service and School Garden Network (SGN) to be considered for funding.
 The first step to creating a successful Schoolyard Habitat Project is to assemble a team that includes students, teachers, parents, administrators and community members who will support and help sustain the project.
 For more information contact Laurel Anderson & Sabrina Howell, SGN Schoolyard Habitat Coordinators: Schoolhabitats@gmail.com Please download the Schoolyard Habitat Fact Sheet for additional information.
 Laurel and Sabrina work here in Sonoma County, CA. The USFW Schoolyard Habitat Program is a national program.
 You can read more about it and contact the program’s Regional Coordinator at the USFW website: http://www.fws.gov/